When relationships end

 Before you transfer pension benefits, there are a number of different things you should think about.

-Transfers from a defined benefits pension scheme
+Transferring from a defined benefits pension scheme

 When you transfer benefits from a defined benefits pension scheme, you are not transferring the actual benefits but a cash amount, the cash equivalent transfer value (CETV).
 When the CETV is transferred, you give up all of your benefits in the old scheme.